LIUTIGHE/BSCV-Dataset/README.md

 - With about 30K video clips and 3.5M frames, 50% frames have corruption.
 - ...

-### Download
+### Download & Extraction
-For dataset downloading, please check this [link](https://entuedu-my.sharepoint.com/:f:/g/personal/liut0038_e_ntu_edu_sg/Egn7Xygv7UJBilL9z3nFo_4Bm5LdeoXCv-uiDo3qANsmTw?e=fMU9gZ) (Extension for higher resolution, more parameter combination, and uploading are in progress).
+**Dowload:** For dataset downloading, please check this [link](https://entuedu-my.sharepoint.com/:f:/g/personal/liut0038_e_ntu_edu_sg/Egn7Xygv7UJBilL9z3nFo_4Bm5LdeoXCv-uiDo3qANsmTw?e=fMU9gZ) (Extension for higher resolution, more parameter combination, and uploading are in progress).

-### Extraction
-We have seperated the dataset into training and testing set and for each branch in YouTube-VOS & DAVIS.
+**Extraction:** We have seperated the dataset into training and testing set and for each branch in YouTube-VOS & DAVIS.
 YouTube-UGC 1080P subset and Videezy4K 4K subset is currently constructed for testing.
 After downloading the ``.tar.gz`` files, please firstly restore the original ``.tar.gz`` files, unzipping the archives and formatting the folders by
 ```